Almost half of sunscreens tested don't live up to label claims in Consumer NZ report

 A Cancer Society Sunscreen SPF50+ was among those that didn't make the cut, after it was found to provide a maximum SPF 20 units less than it claimed to, when tested at two different labs.

-The Cancer Society said it will withdraw the batch of the product tested as a result of the findings, Consumer NZ chief executive Sue Chetwin said.
+The Cancer Society said it would withdraw the batch of the product tested as a result of the findings, Consumer NZ chief executive Sue Chetwin said.

 "However, given the reports we have from two separate labs showing the sunscreen doesn't measure up to its claimed performance, we've asked it to recall all batches of this product."